 shotwell for linux

-Shotwell is a photo management software built for GNOME but it works just as fine on other desktops as well.
+Shotwell is a photo management software built for GNOME but works just as fine on other desktops.
 It isn’t a feature-packed photo management software but it is quite popular.
-It has been the default photo viewer for many Linux distributions despite the development of it being slow.
+It has been the default photo viewer for many Linux distributions.

 sudo apt-get install shotwell